JoshuaWise/vapr/README.md

 ## Efficiency

+Vapr's router is different from most.
 Most routers work by linearly scanning a list of regular expressions until a matched is found.
 This is very inefficient, and scales poorly as your application gets bigger.
 Vapr's router works by traversing a [radix tree](https://en.wikipedia.org/wiki/Radix_tree), which is much better.

 ![Graph of router throughput as application size increases](https://github.com/JoshuaWise/koa-vapr-comparison/blob/v1.0.0/images/router-throughput.png)